 - 4.8 Gear

 - 5 Threshold

 Selene can trace its origin to the Urul Imperium where it was the capital of the Sige or Silent faction.
 Though many of its records were lost during the cataclysm there is enough known about Selene to piece together a general history.
 At the height of the Imperium the Sige faction, under the leadership of a Council of the Wise, controlled several territories and hundreds of cities throughout the southern scythe, with Selene the cultural nexus for these diverse peoples.
 At that time Selene, also known as the Domain of the Silent, The Silver Domain, and the Artifice, included territories that have since evolved into the cultures of Victra, Tollam, Southern Ossandria and Nehep.
-The events of the second era and the fall of the Urul Imperium fractured the Silent, and over the course of four hundred years their territories were shattered into a dozen major factions and numerous smaller freeholds and dominions.
-It was during the latter portion of the Second Age that control of the capital city of Selene fell to the the Lady, an event which triggered rebellion among numerous settlements beyond the city.
+The events of the second era and the fall of the Urul Imperium fractured the Silent, and over the course of six hundred years their territories were shattered into a dozen major factions and numerous smaller freeholds and dominions.
+It was during the early third era that control of the capital city of Selene fell to the the Lady, an event which triggered rebellion among numerous settlements beyond the city.
 Over the course of centuries, by choice and circumstance the territorial holdings of Selene were vastly diminished, with only a few external settlements and only four of the seven Sentry towers retained.
 Even within the boundaries of the Sentry towers, new factions emerged.
 No efforts were made to reclaim territory as, by this era, the Lady had settled on a policy of isolation; the only consistent holdings beyond Selene proper were the advanced and hidden military settlements known as the Sentry towers, used to keep the city informed of the actions of the anarchic post-imperium peoples.
 By the end of this age the city of Selene was the only locus of power for the remaining Sige.

 Advanced Callings ∞